Journaling to Reduce Stress

 There are no solid rules to effective journaling.
 The more you try it, the more you will get a feel for what works for you.
 You may write just a few words for each question, or pages for some of them.
 Some days you won’t want to write at all (and therefore try to bypass how you feel), and some days you’ll find yourself longing to dwell in the beautiful, healing ritual of having someone to talk to (your journal).

-Stress relief journal prompts:
+Divorce stress relief journal prompts:

 - What am I feeling today?